uz1pk/Computing-Chat/README.md

 ## Motivation

 My main goal of this project was to get in depth familiarity with full stack web development from aspects like deployment, back end, customer security and more.
 Alongisde this I wanted to use this project as a way to learn more about Python and python development.
+As a side note, while source code includes working functionality to add rooms.
+The final publication does not include it for to prevent inappropriate content

 ## Features